astronomer/docs/astro/deployment-resources.md

 import HostedBadge from '@site/src/components/HostedBadge';

-Your Deployment resources are the computational resources Astro uses to run Airflow in the cloud.
+Your Deployment resources are the computational resources Astro uses to run [Apache Airflow®](https://airflow.apache.org) in the cloud.
 Update Deployment resource settings to optimize performance and reduce the cost of running Airflow in the cloud.

-## Update Airflow configurations
+## Update Apache Airflow® configurations

 To update a Deployment's [Airflow configurations](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html), you set the configurations as environment variables on Astro.
 See [Set Airflow configurations using environment variables](manage-env-vars.md).